Updated: May 21

 A common language can keep everyone together.

-Preparation helps to prevent big upsets and encourage independence with self-regulation.
+Preparation helps to prevent big upsets and encourages independence with self-regulation.
 A curriculum like the Zones of Regulation® can streamline the language and strategies used to support learning and applying self-regulation strategies between home, school, and clinic.
 While this program was created for schools it can be adapted to your home environment.

 The 4 colored zones (red, yellow, green, and blue) teach how to express emotions and cope with stressors.
 The lessons provide a guideline to raise awareness of their own patterns and recognize or create a personalized safety manual to reset and feel at home in their bodies again.